svenluijten/forge-cli/README.md

 `%APPDATA%/Composer/vendor/bin` on Windows.

 Before using the commands, you have to provide an API token.
-To generate a new token, visit [this page](https://forge.laravel.com/user/profile#/api), give the token a name (like `forge-cli`) and click "Create new token".
+To generate a new token, visit [this page](https://forge.laravel.com/user/profile#/api), give the token a name (like `ForgeCLI`) and click "Create new token".

 Then, execute the following command on the command line, replacing `{key}` with your own API key: